 Citizens, now, admittedly today is 4/20.

 For those of a certain predilection, you may feel that your glorious leader should be making a joke or three about “baking” or getting baked.
-I shall indulge you – for this recipe is indeed baked, but TFD never takes the obvious path in anything!
+I shall indulge you – for this recipe is indeed baked, !
 If you truly want a recipe worthy of this particular day, I strongly encourage you to sample this recipe legally and responsibly, and prepare to be couch-locked into the next decade! 😉

 Now – with that out of the way…